 Builds Muscle: Spirulina is 60% protein by weight, and is a complete protein (including all essential amino acids).
 Forget the spinach- Popeye should’ve been eating algae!

-As you can see, spirulina’s benefits speak for themselves.
-This algae will only continue to gain popularity as more and more research comes out about it’s many uses.
+As you can see, the benefits of spirulina speak for themselves.
+This algae will only continue to gain popularity as more and more research comes out about its many uses.

 Another reason that spirulina will grow in popularity is because it is actually quite easy to harvest- in fact some have even begun harvesting it in their homes (since it can grow in fresh-water environments!).

 Algae harvesting not your thing?

-Not to worry- you can reap the health benefits spirulina (and over 14 other superfoods) in our Taurus Organic Greens powder.
+Not to worry- you can reap the health benefits of spirulina (and over 14 other superfoods) in our Taurus Organic Greens powder.
 Available in unflavored, chocolate, and berry flavors.